-Pursuant to Morgan Stanley's engagement letter, Union Pacific agreed to pay Morgan Stanley a customary fee in connection with its services.
+Pursuant to Morgan Stanley's engagement letter, Morgan Stanley will receive a transaction fee of \$975,000 from Union Pacific upon consummation of the Merger.
 In addition, Union Pacific also has agreed to reimburse Morgan Stanley for its reasonable travel and other expenses incurred in connection with its engagement and to indemnify Morgan Stanley and certain related persons against certain liabilities, including certain liabilities under the federal securities laws, and expenses relating to or arising out of its engagement.